Pizzicati cookies or Italian pinch cookies are delicate and crumbly cookies filled with jam - perfect for breakfast or tea time!

 - Flour: I use regular all-plain flour or Italian 00 flour.

-- Egg: go for a medium-sized yolk.
+- Egg: Opt for a medium-sized yolk.

 - Lemon: Lemon zest adds a beautiful citrusy note to the cookies, you can swap it with orange zest if you like.
 Opt for unwaxed organic lemons if possible.

-- Sugar: you will need only powdered sugar for this recipe.
+- Sugar: You will need only powdered sugar for this recipe.

-- Baking powder: a little baking powder gives the cookies a nice slightly softer texture.
+- Baking powder: A little baking powder gives the cookies a nice slightly softer texture.

 - Jam: you can use your favorite jam!
 I use my homemade apricot jam, but cherry jam, peach jam and strawberry jam all work well.